grovahome/grova-cube-firmware/README.md

 OTA updates on its own.
 MQTT telemetry, Home Assistant discovery and commands are optional.

-Offline grow mode is now supported through ESP-local preset storage: each cube can keep up to 5 local presets, with up to 10 phases per preset and up to 5 pump events per phase.
-After a run is started, the ESP can continue applying phase targets and pump events without the server being online.

-Planned hardware direction: the legacy DHT cube remains supported until Cube 001 is replaced by a second GROVA PCB v1 build.
 The next PCB v1 revision should add dedicated expansion headers for analog inputs, One-Wire/digital I/O, UART, pulse/flow counting and a digital safety input.